 Beef bone broth is easy to make from bones and vinegar and water and has health benefits and is paleo and lends itself to any recipe that calls for homemade beef stock.
 Here’s how to make it and advice on where to buy beef bones.

 Opt for grass-fed and preferably organic beef bones.
-They contain high amounts of healthful compounds including CLA, ALA, Omega-3, and has strong anti-inflammatory properties and lack all the nasty hormones, antibiotics, and other cooties from conventional beef.
+They contain high amounts of healthful compounds, including CLA, ALA, and omega-3s, along with strong anti-inflammatory properties.
+And they lack all the hormones, antibiotics, and other cooties from conventional beef.
 Check your local health food store, either at the butcher counter or in the freezer section.